Margaret Firth

-Margaret Firth (1898–1991) was a painter born in Bradford.
+Margaret Firth (1898–1991) was an English painter born in Bradford.
 She studied at the Bradford School of Art under Fred Stead and Harry Butler.

 Early years

 Margaret Firth was born in Bradford.
 Her father, Edwin Firth was a textile manufacturer and part of the business community in late Victorian Bradford.
 Margaret's mother, Sarah Florence, came from an artistic background and passed on her love of fabric and embroidery to Margaret.
 The Firths were keen gardeners and Margaret was encouraged to study plants and flowers.
 Margaret also remembered a childhood visit to see Anna Pavlova perform as an important early experience.
 In 1906, when Margaret was eight, her mother was diagnosed with Graves' Disease and Margaret assumed the responsibility of caring for her at an early age.

 Education

 When she was young Margaret was taken care of by a live-in governess.
 Shortly after her mother was taken ill Margaret was sent to a private day school for girls at Spring Gardens, Off Manningham Lane, Bradford.
 In 1909 she started at Bradford Grammar School for Girls.
 Margaret found it hard to adjust to school life.
 She was a quiet student and painting and drawing did not feature in the school's everyday curriculum.
 Recognising her artistic talent Margaret's parents encouraged her to apply for a place at Bradford School of Art when she left school in summer 1914.
 She started at the school the following September, aged 16, to study classes in Light, Shade and Painting.
 Margaret found it difficult to commit to her studies because of her mother's health and had to leave.

 Margaret returned to the School of Art in 1919 after a three-year break and managed to complete a full academic year before she was forced to leave again.
 She again returned in 1921 for a further 2 terms before another break.
 Due to her sporadic attendance Margaret was unable to sit and exams and did not gain a Diploma.
 During her time at Art School Margaret was taught by Fred Stead, who considered her an outstanding pupil.
 Stead was later replaced by Harry Butler who emphasised the importance of composition.